g0rbe/CEH/06_System_Hacking.md

 #### Steganalysis

-Analysis of suspected information using steganography techniques to discover nad retrieve the hidden information.
+Analysis of suspected information using steganography techniques to discover and retrieve the hidden information.

 Methods: